-YOUR VOTE IS IMPORTANT: Please follow the instructions for completing and returning the enclosed form of proxy whether you plan to attend the meeting in person or not.
+YOUR VOTE IS IMPORTANT: Please follow the instructions for completing and returning the enclosed form of proxy.

 Please note that Melcor has opted to use notice and access for the delivery of meeting materials to shareholders.
-Under notice and access, shareholders will receive a Notice & Access Notification with instructions on how to access our proxy material for the fiscal year ended December 31, 2018.
+Under notice and access, shareholders will receive a Notice & Access Notification with instructions on how to access our proxy material for the fiscal year ended December 31, 2020.
 This Notice also provides instructions on how to vote online and how to request a paper copy of the proxy materials by mail.
-For your vote to be recorded, it must be received by our transfer agent, AST Trust Company (Canada), no later than 11:00 AM Mountain Daylight Time on April 26, 2019.
+For your vote to be recorded, it must be received by our transfer agent, AST Trust Company (Canada), no later than 11:00 AM MT Mountain Daylight Time on May 18, 2021.

-Shareholders as at March 6, 2019 will be entitled to vote at the meeting.
-If you acquired your shares after this time and wish to vote them at the meeting, please refer to the instructions on page 5, "What if I acquired my shares after March 6, 2019?"
+Shareholders as at March 22, 2021 will be entitled to vote live at the online meeting.
+If you acquired your shares after this time and wish to vote them at the meeting, please refer to the instructions on page 6, "What if I acquired my shares after March 22, 2021?"

-Dated as of the 13th day of March 2019.
+Dated as of the 12th day of April 2021.
 BY ORDER OF THE BOARD OF DIRECTORS